Contact

 Our field is not regulated by the government.
 The phrase “Professional coach” can mean anything from

 Don’t you find it peculiar?
-How is it that the field of psychology, where we work with the most complex system known to man – the human mind – has almost no safety mechanisms in place?
+How is it that the field of psychology, where we work with a system as complex as the human mind, has almost no safety mechanisms in place?
 Not only that, but we allow coaches and therapists to work behind closed doors, and leave it up to them to be accountable for their actions.

 I still remember when I just completed my coaching Diploma.
 This was after 7 years of studying medicine, working as a Doctor for another 5 years, across all the disciplines: psychiatry, emergency medicine, oncology.